Friday, February 25, 2011

 Frugal Friday (belated)

 This is my favorite "after Christmas bargain".
 I purchased this comforter set, king comforter and 2 pillowshams for $12.00!!!!
 It was considered Holiday merchandise but I love the reds and greens and I plan to use it for awhile.
 The green suede pillow was $3.00 on clearance.
+Did I mention that the comforter set came in this nice tote?
+I plan to take it apart and make a couple of window treatments.
+I need another snow day!!

 The chair under the tote is a blue color, which did not match the comforter.
 I love the chair and so I pulled, out of my keepsake trunk, this creamy afghan made and gifted me by me sweet Nana.
 Voila'!!!
 A room makeover without painting or spending much money.